Family Educational Rights and Privacy Act (FERPA)

 - The right to file complaints with the U. S. Department of Education concerning alleged failures by the college to comply with the provisions of the Act.

 The name and address of the Office that administers FERPA is:

 400 Maryland Avenue, SW

 Each of these rights, with any limitations or exceptions, is explained in the college's policy statement, which may be received from the Registrar's Office.

 Requests for directory information are to be forwarded to the Office of the Registrar (Records Office).
-Midlands Technical College considers name, address, telephone number, dates of attendance, class, previous institution attended, major field of study, awards, honors and degree conferred to be directory information.
+Midlands Technical College considers name, address, telephone number, photograph and video, dates of attendance, class, previous institution attended, major field of study, awards, honors and degree conferred to be directory information.
 Directory information may be released by the college under conditions compliant with the Family Educational Rights and Privacy Act of 1974.
 Students who wish to request nondisclosure of the above items may complete a Nondisclosure Form available from the Student Records Office on either campus.